Origin-Therapy/origin-takehome-interview/README.md

 - Patients
 - Sessions

-You can safely modify session data (read/write only — no schema changes).
+You can safely modify session data (no schema changes).

 ---